International Students

 An international student mesmerised by London.

-I remember getting lost on the underground, because nowhere else I ever came across had three tube lines running from one platform (I’m talking about you, Hammersmith & City, Circle and District lines).
-My university years were amazing and it was a great decision to move abroad, because I not only got a degree and found new friends, but also it made me more independent, more flexible and open minded.
+I remember getting lost on the underground because nowhere else I ever came across had three tube lines running from one platform (I’m talking about you, Hammersmith & City, Circle and District lines).
+My university years were amazing and it was a great decision to move abroad, because I not only got a degree and found new friends, but also it made me more independent, more flexible and open-minded.

 London is an exciting city.
 I was mesmerized by the endless inspiration I was getting from this city, especially the friendly and helpful people, and countless events, exhibitions and workshops to attend and visit.
 So much is going on in London and the city is always in a rush that it can sometimes be overwhelming and tiring.

 Three years in London was enough and it was time to see and experience something new.
-Additionally, masters in the UK are only for one year (depending on what you are doing I assume), so why not go try out somewhere else for that year.
+Additionally, masters in the UK are only for one year (depending on what you are doing I assume), so why not go try out somewhere else for that year?
 Hence, when summer ended after my BA graduation, I packed my things and took a train to Manchester.
 I visited Manchester a couple of times before to see how the city was, to see the university and find accommodation.
-Manchester is also a vibrant city located in northwest of England, located just over two hours from London by train.
+Manchester is also a vibrant city located in northwest England, located just over two hours from London by train.

-I 100% encourage everyone to spend their first years at uni in student halls, because it is an experience by itself, you won’t feel alone, and you will find plenty of opportunities to find friends there.
+I 100% encourage everyone to spend their first years at uni in student halls because it is an experience by itself, you won’t feel alone, and you will find plenty of opportunities to find friends there.
 This is what I did when I first moved to London.
 Whereas in Manchester, I chose to stay privately and rented a room in a flatshare.

 The valuable experience of being an international student in the UK

 Overall, it was a great journey being an international student in the UK.
 I encourage anyone to take their chances to boost their education, their views and experiences.
-Whether at the end people decide to stay in the country, go somewhere else or go back to their native country, it is their choice.
+Whether in the end people decide to stay in the country, go somewhere else or go back to their native country, it is their choice.
 Either way, you are always carrying your new you, with your new experiences and knowledge which are valuable.

 Since graduating and giving up my student status, I have decided to return to London to build my career in Marketing.